laszloszucs/jungle_timer/README.md

 ------------- README -------------

-This application is still in beta-test, feel free to give your fedback at maxime@mhaudebert.fr !
+This application is still in beta-test, feel free to give your feedback at maxime@mhaudebert.fr !

 Keys to use :